 - an indication that you are familiar with the content that the journal typically publishes

-- a BRIEF description of your research conclusions OR relevant techniques used.
+- a BRIEF description of your research findings OR relevant techniques used.
 This is solely to indicate your suitability for their journal and what you write depends on the type of content they are seeking (1 paragraph MAX, combined with paragraph on research design)

 - an explanation of how/why your research will interest the readership of that journal (1 FULL paragraph…yes really.)